Last updated on April 26, 2025

 Remix Draft: Artifacts

-Remix Draft: Artifacts is the first Remix Draft format, and, you guessed it, cares about Artifacts!
-It contains 380 cards that care about Artifacts from all sets currently on Arena’s card list, with each color pair themed around them in a different way.
+Remix Draft: Artifacts was the first Remix Draft format, and, you guessed it, cares about artifacts!
+It contained 380 cards that care about artifacts from all sets on Arena’s card list, with each color pair themed around them in a different way.

 Potential Future Remix Drafts

 There is a good amount of space left to widen out Remix Drafts in future.
-Obvious choices would be something similar to Artifacts, such as a draft that cares about enchantments, or instants/sorceries.
+Obvious choices would be something similar to artifacts, such as a draft that cares about enchantments, or sorceries.
 But there are other things that would be interesting to explore.
-How about a draft made up entirely of Multicolor cards?
-Or only Blue cards?
-There is a lot of scope to something like this, and the possibilities will only get wider as the card pool on the client grows.
+How about a draft made up entirely of hybrid mana cards?
+Or only green cards?
+Or the only non-creature spells are instants?
+There is a lot of scope to something like this, and the possibilities only get wider as the Timeless card pool on the client grows.

 Remix Draft Strategy

-We’ve not had an opportunity to draft the Remix Draft yet, but my approach would be the same for any high synergy set/cube.
-With artifacts in particular I’m going to be making sure that I keep an eye on the number of payoff cards I have to go with the artifacts themselves.
-You don’t want to end up with a bunch of cards that need artifact without any way to make them in the first place!
+Each pool of Remix Draft is different, so my approach would be the same for any high synergy set/cube.
+If the number of unique cards is 290, you'll see cards with consistency more like a Standard set (which have 261 cards).
+With artifacts in particular, I make sure that I keep an eye on the number of payoff cards I have to go with the artifacts themselves.
+You don’t want to end up with a bunch of cards that need artifacts without any way to make them in the first place!
 Other than that, I’d probably stick to two colors for the most part, although with a bunch of colorless cards it may make it easier to make use of a greedier mana base.

-As ever, it always pays to have something like Arena Tutor active when you’re using the client.
-It can give you some good data to come back to after your draft, allowing you to learn more from each event you enter than you could without it!
+It always pays to have something like Arena Tutor active when you use MTGA.
+Get tips and card ratings while you draft, and aid for during your matches.
+It can help you It can show you some good data when you return from your draft, allowing you to learn more from each event you enter than you could without it!

 Arena Remix Draft vs. Cube

-Remix Drafts are very similar to a Cube, although one key difference with these on Arena is that the events aren’t Phantom, meaning you get to keep the cards you draft!
-Also, in a Cube, usually there’s only one of each card included in any draft pool.
-I don’t believe this restriction exists in a Remix draft, so you can end up with duplicates of certain cards, particularly at lower rarities.
+Remix Drafts are very similar to a Cube, although one key difference with these on Arena is that the events aren’t Phantom, meaning the cards you draft are added to your collection.
+Usually in a Cube, there’s only one of each card included in any draft pool.
+This doesn't apply in a Remix draft, so you can end up with duplicates of certain cards, particularly at lower rarities, and results in more consistent decks.

 The power level is also lower than that of a Cube draft, as there are not multiple rare cards in every single pack.
-You should still be able to put together some sweet synergies, though!
+This makes synergies more important to develop rather than rely on raw card power as you draft your deck

 Do You Keep Cards From Remix Draft?

 Yes!
 You get to keep the cards from the Remix Draft.
-Cube is kept as a phantom draft, as there are lots of rares in any pack, so it would have to cost a lot of gems/coins to allow you to keep your cards from there.
-Some players were put off from Cube because of this, though, so Wizards introduced this as a solution!
+Cube is kept as a phantom draft, as there are lots of rares in any pack, so it would have to cost a lot of gems/gold to allow you to keep your cards from there.
+Some players are put off from Cube because of this, so Wizards introduced this as a solution!

 Is Remix Draft Ranked or Unranked?

-Premier Drafts of Remix Drafts are ranked, although Traditional Drafts aren’t, just like they would be in a normal draft format.
-This is a difference to Cube drafts, which weren’t ranked at all.
+Premier Drafts of Remix Drafts are ranked, just like they would be in a normal draft format.
+This is a difference to Cube drafts, which aren’t ranked at all.

-Will you be trying out a Remix Draft?
+Will you try out a Remix Draft?
 Or can you think of any other cool spins on one of these drafts?
-Let me know in the comments below your thoughts, and also let us know how you get on in your drafts in the official Draftsim Discord!
+Let me know your thoughts in the comments, and also let us know about your prized pools from your drafts in the official Draftsim Discord!
 See you next time.

 Follow Draftsim for awesome articles and set updates: